-Using the Less Expensive Cuts: Lamb
+The Less Expensive Cuts: Lamb

 Knowing how to shop for cheaper cuts means that lamb won’t just be for special occasions.
 Many of these cuts require a long cooking time, but they are packed with fantastic flavour and slow cooking will leave the meat tender and succulent.
+Fancy trying something new?
+Give us a call and we'd be happy to help you out with some inspiration and ideas.

 Shoulder Shoulder can be used as an alternative to leg and makes a fantastic roasting joint.
 It’s sold either on the bone or boned and rolled, which is easy to carve.
 It needs to be cooked long and slow to get the best out of it, but the higher fat content means that it shouldn’t need basting and you can leave it to do its own work in the oven.
 If you’re looking for inspiring recipes, the Greeks really know how to make the best of this joint.